FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

 ## Conclusion

-This recipe focused on highlighting important considerations to bear in mind when dealing with workflows as these digital objects have become essential informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion carriers to assist data science tasks.
+This recipe focused on highlighting important considerations to bear in mind when dealing with workflows as these digital objects have become essential informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion carriers to assist data science tasks.

 While there is no shortage of tools and frameworks for building, saving, executing workflows, making sure these can be found, interpreted by machine without human intervention and executed are essential aspects of **reusability** and **interoperability**.

-Data Scientists and Informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion managers should therefore tap into a number of standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)ization efforts capable of ensure appropriate provenance tracking and informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion preservation.
+Data Scientists and Informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion managers should therefore tap into a number of standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) ization efforts capable of ensure appropriate provenance tracking and informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion preservation.

-This knowledge could be harnessed to decide whether to trust the results of an analysis or a transformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion process, or to decide whether to perform new ones.
+This knowledge could be harnessed to decide whether to trust the results of an analysis or a transformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion process, or to decide whether to perform new ones.

 ### What to read next?